Start the year off right with this nutritious Quinoa with Roasted Vegetables that’s packed with color and flavor!

 One of my favorite ways to prepare quinoa is my Quinoa with Roasted Vegetables.
 Roasting vegetables at a high temperature caramelizes their sugars and brings out their natural sweetness.
 As the vegetables roast, they brown on the outside, become buttery soft on the inside and their flavors intensify.
 Whenever I’m trying to get more veggies into my diet, I make several large trays of my Perfect Oven-Roasted Vegetables and store them in the fridge to snack on during the week.

-For my Quinoa with Roasted Vegetables, I roasted some of my favorite vegetables like colorful carrots, zucchini, red onion, and bell peppers along with whole cloves of garlic until they became soft and sweet.
-Then I tossed them with Bob’s Tri-Color Quinoa that I cooked in vegetable stock.
+For my Quinoa with Roasted Vegetables, I roast some of my favorite vegetables like colorful carrots, zucchini, red onion, and bell peppers along with whole cloves of garlic until they become soft and sweet.
+Then I toss them with tri-color quinoa that I cook in vegetable stock.
 I love the extra color that you get from this mix of white, red, and black quinoa.

 For a final pop of flavor, I tossed everything with a simple dressing made with olive oil, balsamic vinegar and Dijon mustard.
 Bright, boldly flavored, and beautiful to look at plus it’s super nutritious to boot!
 This dish makes an excellent vegetarian entree or side dish or can even be topped with grilled chicken or fish, if desired.